leoabubucker/Towson_Terminators_Codebase/README.md

 2021-2022 code was written in the now deprecated VEXcode Pro V5 application and can be either read in the app (if still available) or imported via the GUI available in the VEX Robotics extension in VScode.
 Download link for the VEXcode Pro V5 application (if still available): [VEXcode Pro V5](https://www.vexrobotics.com/vexcode/install/v5).
 Make sure to get the "VEXcode Pro V5" not the "VEXcode V5 (Blocks and Text)."

 ## Contributors
-- Leo Abubucker (Codebase Creator and Programmer 2021-2025)
+- Leo Abubucker (leoabubucker): Codebase Creator and Programmer 2021-2025
-- Apia To'oto'o (Codespaces Tester 2024)
+- Apia To'oto'o (ZapacTheGreat): Codespaces Tester 2024
+- Jack Deise (Jukester123): Programmer-In-Training 2024-2025
 ## Software License
 [MIT](https://choosealicense.com/licenses/mit/)